G3n-Avocato/Darkly/Bruteforce - Admin Member LogIn/Ressources/README.md

 # Bruteforce - Admin Member LogIn

+A brute force attack consists in an attacker configuring predetermined values, making requests to a server using those values, and then analyzing the response.
+They are often used for attacking authentication and discovering hidden content/pages within a web application.
+To authentication, brute force attacks are used when an account lockout policy is not in place.

 ## Breach type

-* A05:2021 Security Misconfiguration
-    * CWE-16 Configuration (feature that doesn't work installed: `page=recover` for recover password.)
-* A01:2021 Broken Access Control
-    * CWE-200 Exposure of Sensitive Information to an Unauthorized Actor.
+* A07:2021 - Identification and Authentication Failures
+    * CWE-521: Weak Password Requirements

 On the specific case of weak password:
 * CWE-1391: Use of Weak Credentials
 * CWE-330: Use of Insufficiently Random Values
 * CWE-326: Inadequate Encryption Strength

-* CWE-521: Weak Password Requirements
+* A03:2021 - Injection
+* A01:2021 Broken Access Control
+    * CWE-200 Exposure of Sensitive Information to an Unauthorized Actor.

 ## How to find the flag
+* 2 options :
+    * SQL injections :

+* Go to the `Members` page

 * Display all the tables of the databases with : `105 OR 1=1 UNION SELECT table_name, column_name FROM information_schema.columns`

 * Discover a table named `db_default` which contains three columns : `id, username, password`